pyarelal-mountblue/Short-Technical-Paper/STP_OSI_Layer.md

     <br>

-    * The sixth layer of OSI Model is Presentation Layer.
+    * The sixth layer of the OSI Model is Presentation Layer.
-    * The Presentation Layer is act as a data translator for a network.
+    * The Presentation Layer acts as a data translator for a network.
     * This layer is also known as Syntax Layer.
-    * It is mainly concerned with the syntax and symantics of the data exchanged between two devices.
+    * It is mainly concerned with the syntax and semantics of the data exchanged between two devices.

    <br>